 COVID-19 FOOTBALL RULES

-Although contact football is now permitted again, any of us could have the virus and any of us could catch or pass on the virus at any given moment.
+Although contact football is permitted , any of us could have the virus and any of us could catch or pass on the virus at any given moment.

 The current UK vaccine roll out is incredibly promising, however the latest lockdowns and spikes around Europe coupled with emerging new variants highlight how the virus is not going away any time soon.
 Therefore please continue to follow government guidance on social distancing before and after your game as well as during any breaks in your game.

-Our COVID-19 Football Rules have been established from the FA’s latest Covid-19 guidance on re-starting outdoor competitive grassroots football.
+Our COVID-19 Football Rules have been established from the FA’s latest Covid-19 guidance on re-starting outdoor competitive grassroots football during the different steps of the government's roadmap out of lockdown.
 We encourage all players who will use our facilities over the coming months to read the full guidance and resources on the FA's link below:

 ⚽️ Firstly and most importantly, everyone should self-assess for COVID-19 symptoms before playing football.
 If you are showing symptoms or living in a household with possible or actual COVID-19 infection, you must not participate or attend.
 Let your organiser know if this applies to you so he can find a replacement player.